Helena

 When ClinVar override is NOT applied

 BA1 applies (frequency > 5% always overrides ClinVar).
 OR conflicting evidence exists (pathogenic + benign criteria both triggered).
 OR ClinVar asserts VUS (VUS does not override computational classification).
 OR ClinVar review stars are below the minimum threshold.
+OR ClinVar P/LP with 1 review star in a gene without established disease association (v3.10.0 gate, v3.10.1 circular reference fix -- the gene-level ClinVar disease check requires 2+ stars to prevent a 1-star submission from self-validating its own gate).

 Default minimum review stars for override: 1 (configurable per deployment)